parsing using the reader’s knowledge

 tanaka san wa kouhii wo nomi-masu

 The parsing is not perfect; in our example, using multiple writing systems doesn’t separate ‘san’ and ‘wa’ into different words, and splits ‘nomi’, which is a verb stem, into ‘no’ and ‘mi’.
-Thus, now is much easier to parse the sentence, but we still need to have some previous knowledge of Japanese.
+Still, even though different writting sysmte place boundaries on some words, we still need some previous knowledge of Japanese to parse the complete sentence.

 Multiple writing systems in a word